damianh/LibLog/ReadMe.md

 The `ILog` interface consists of just 2 methods, which contrasts with the large interface (~65 members) in `Log4Net` and `Common.Logging`.

+Nested Diagnostic Contexts(NDC) and Mapped Diagnostic Contexts (MDC) are available via `LogProvider.OpenNestedContext()` and `LogProvider.OpenMappedContext()`.
+Support has been implemented for NLog, Log4Net and Serilog.
+As fair as I know, EntLib Logging doesn't supported it (contact me if I'm wrong).
+Loupe support will come with next major version of Loupe.

 ### Why?

 A logging _implementation_ is an application level concern.
 Your library / framework should not have any dependencies on any specific logging library, but may still need to support logging.